 7. For Android, Keep Your Home Screen Minimal

 Android users can access all their apps from the Apps section/tray/drawer.
-For most, they’re sorted alphabetically, but Samsung users’ apps are sorted by most recent download.
-Keeping your home screen organized to only the apps you use regularly will really help you clear the clutter.
+For most, they’re sorted alphabetically, but Samsung users’ apps are sorted by most recent downloads.
+Keeping your home screen organized to only the apps you use regularly will really help you declutter your phone too.

 Limit your home screen to 6-9 apps.
 Like iPhone users, focus on organizational and key communication tools you use the most often.
 You may want to include your email, texting and other tools you use frequently.

 Store your less-frequently used apps on other screens.
 You’ll still be able to access everything by scrolling through your app tray or by visiting another screen, but your home screen will become your go-to hub for productivity.

 To save memory on your phone, back up information to the cloud.
 Evaluate your highest areas of memory usage—usually photos, documents, music and video files, and store them in a cloud service rather than on your phone.

 For Android users, check out Dropbox, Amazon Drive, Microsoft OneDrive, and Google Drive.
 (They may already be preloaded on your phone.) iPhone users can use iCloud or OneDrive as well.
 Google Drive for iOS and Dropbox is also available for iPhone.

 Some cloud services are free, but most require a monthly fee depending on the size of your files.
 Fortunately, the fees are nominal.
 If you use a cloud service for your computer, you can typically use the same for your phone, and it’s covered under your monthly charge.

 9. Stream Music